ionic-team/ionic-docs/src/translate/.detection/api/item.readme.md

 The highlight color changes based on the item state, but all of the states use Ionic colors by default.
 When focused, the input highlight will use the `primary` color.
 If the input is valid it will use the `success` color, and invalid inputs will use the `danger` color.
 See the [CSS Custom Properties](#css-custom-properties) section below for the highlight color variables.

+### Counter Formatter

+When using `counter`, the default behavior is to format the value that gets displayed as `itemLength / maxLength`.
+This behavior can be customized by passing in a formatter function to the `counterFormatter` property.
+See the [Usage](#usage) section for an example.